openfaas/ingress-operator/README.md

 * `issuerRef` which issuer to use, this may be a staging or production issuer.

+* `issuerRef.kind` Issuer or ClusterIssuer, This depends on whats available in your cluster

 ## Status

 This is work-in-progress prototype and only suitable for development and testing.
 Contributions and suggestions are welcome.